sgongar/Herschel-PACS-Toolbox-Red-Leak/pools/README.md

-Generated pools will be allocated here.
+#### Generated pools will be allocated here.
+ - unpack_tars.sh

+   Untar files and save them in a folder.